Merrion Fetal Health

 Pregnancy Scans Dublin 2 at Merrion Fetal Health

 Follow on treatment can also be arranged.
 Further below are the icons that lead to the various scans that we offer, or these can also be accessed from the drop-down menu above.
-Informational videos have been made by some of our consultants, which you may find of interest – if so click on pregnancy scan & Harmony Prenatal Test videos.
+Informational videos have been made by some of our consultants, which you may find of interest – click on Pregnancy Scan Videos.

 Conveniently located in Dublin 2, the clinic offers a loyalty scheme, which means you can get a €30.00 discount on full priced third and subsequent scans during the same pregnancy.
 The loyalty scheme does not cover the Harmony Pre-Natal Test or Nuchal Fold Scans.